syncfusion-content/asp.netmvc-docs/aspnetmvc/System-Requirements.md

 documentation: ug
 ---

-# System requirements for ASP.NET MVC Components
+# System Requirements for ASP.NET MVC Components

 The system requirements for using our Syncfusion ASP.NET MVC platform are as follows